 Tuberculous meningitis may manifest in two forms:

-Involvement of the leptomeningitis by TB is common and presents with thick tuberculous exudate within the subarachnoid space, particularly pronounced at the base of the brain (especially in the interpeduncular fossa, anterior to the pons and around the cerebellum) and may also extend into the Sylvian fissures.
+TB leptomeningitis is common and presents with thick tuberculous exudate within the subarachnoid space, particularly pronounced at the base of the brain (especially in the interpeduncular fossa, anterior to the pons and around the cerebellum) and may also extend into the Sylvian fissures.
 In contrast to bacterial meningitis, extension over the surfaces of the cerebral hemispheres is relatively uncommon 8.
 Eventually, mass-like regions of caseous necrosis can form within this exudate, representing extra-axial tuberculomas.

 Not surprisingly CSF flow is disrupted, and obstructive hydrocephalus is common.